Howard, Dickinson lead No. 20 Michigan to 91-60 rout of Pitt - WHIZ News

 Howard made 6 of 8 shots, including two early 3s to help Michigan start pulling away and returned after a lengthy rest with the Wolverines holding a 25-point lead before fouling out.

-Jamarius Burton led Pittsburgh (1-2) with 14 points and Blake Hinson added 13.
+Jamarius Burton led Pittsburgh (1-2) with 14 points and Blake Hinson added 13, but the Panthers shot 42% and struggled defensively again, allowing 38 points in the paint and 18 layups and dunks while mixing in a zone defense at times.

+“We have to get better, especially on the defensive side of the ball,” Panthers coach Jeff Capel said.
+“There’s a glaring hole there and we collectively have to work to get better on that end.”

 Dickinson did not dominate but constantly did things to set up Michigan’s offense, including a nifty skip pass to Howard, who hit a 3-pointer and completed a four-point play for a 42-33 lead early in the second half.
 He then used his size to clear the lane for consecutive drives to the rim by Jaelin Llewellyn that opened a 54-41 lead a few minutes later.